lukas-reineke/indent-blankline.nvim/README.md

 This plugin adds indentation guides to empty lines.

-It is recommended, but not required, to use it together with [Yggdroot/indentLine](https://github.com/Yggdroot/indentLine).

 This plugin requires Neovim 0.4.0 or higher.
 It makes use of Neovim only features so it will not work in Vim.